Printed on March 24, 2019, 6:04 pm

 - Records Retention Schedules

-- The Tennessee Board of Regents adheres to Statewide, College/University Statewide, and TBR Records Destruction Authorization (RDA) Classifications.
+- The Tennessee Board of Regents adheres to Statewide, College/University Statewide, other agency (where appropriate) and TBR Records Destruction Authorization (RDA) classifications.

 - Notwithstanding the retention period stated herein, should such periods conflict with federal or state law or regulation, the period of longer retention shall apply.